claudecodeguide.dev

 • Links to relevant repos, boards, or documents

-Example: project_heimdall.md tracks an ad server replacement project: its version, test count, team members, and related design documents.
+A project_heimdall.md file, for example, tracks an ad server replacement project: its version, test count, team members, and related design documents.

 4. Reference Memory